emmasarge/stardustgym/README.md

 ---
   1) Attract potential members of the gym.
   2) Provide useful information for members and potential members of Stardust Gym.
-  3)Provide an attractive and visual web experience to build a community at Stardust Gym, provide a positive ethos and service.
+  3) Provide an attractive and visual web experience to build a community at Stardust Gym, provide a positive ethos and service.

 ### User Goals
 ---